SEND and Local Offer

 If my child has SEND who will be involved?

-Before any SEND are identified the child’s class teacher will first make sure the learning is suited to them and will adapt the type of task, the way learning is approached, or the way they help motivate a child before seeing the SENCO about the need for anything additional or different.
+Before any SEND are identified the child’s class teacher will first make sure the learning is suited to them and will adapt the type of task, the way learning is approached, or the way they help motivate a child before seeing the SENDCO about the need for anything additional or different.
 They will use any strategies, equipment or approaches identified as helpful to the child’s progress.
 The child’s views will also be sought within this process.

 The class teacher is responsible for: